aetperf/aetperf.github.io/_posts/2022-04-20-Loading-data-from-PostgreSQL-to-Pandas-with-ConnectorX.md

 Wang, Xiaoying, et al. *ConnectorX: Accelerating Data Loading From Databases to Dataframes.* 2021

-They provide a detailed analysis fot the `pandas.read_sql` function, which lead to some surprises:
+They provide a detailed analysis for the `pandas.read_sql` function, which lead to some surprises:

 > A surprising finding is that the majority of the time is actually spent on the client side rather than on the query execution or the data transfer.